GSA-TTS/FAC-transition-site/src/developers/getting-started.md

      "${API_GOV_URL}/general?limit=5" | jq
 ```

-And, because `jq` is a general-purpose tool for manipulating JSON, you could get a list of the report IDs that you found:
+Because `jq` is a general-purpose tool for manipulating JSON, you could get a list of the report IDs that you found:

 ```
 curl -s -X "GET" \